-The foundation of the FBI's budget strategy is supported by the FBI's mission, vision, and strategic objectives as discussed in previous sections.
-At the heart of the FBI's strategy is the vision statement: Ahead of the threat.
-By understanding the threat-based landscape and identifying critical enterprise-wide capabilities needed to perform its mission, the FBI crafts a budget strategy that maximizes the effectiveness of current resources as well as forecasts programmatic areas that require enhanced resources in order to meet threats of the future, some known and some not.
-This strategic planning of resources is increasingly important given the number of FBI programs and initiatives that are multi-year in nature, and require phased development, deployment, and operations and maintenance funding.
+The foundation of the FBI's budget strategy is the FBI's mission, vision, and mission priorities as discussed in previous sections.
+At the heart of the FBI's strategy is the vision statement: Ahead of the Threat.
+By understanding the threat-based landscape to the U.S. and its interests and identifying critical enterprise-wide capabilities needed to perform its mission, the FBI crafts its budget strategy to maximize the effectiveness of resources to address the current range of threats while also focusing on the future needs of the FBI.
+This strategic planning of resources is imperative given the number of FBI programs and initiatives that are multi-year in nature, and require phased development, deployment, and operations and maintenance funding.
 This approach allows FBI management to better understand the implications and impacts of proposed initiatives on FBI resources.

-First and foremost in this strategic planning approach, the FBI prioritizes core operational needs, to include resources necessary to sustain Special Agents, Intelligence Analysts, and critical enabling personnel.
-The FBI ensures that funding is sufficient and available to establish and sustain sources that are critical to gathering intelligence and building cases.
+First and foremost, in this strategic planning approach, the FBI prioritizes core operational needs, to include resources necessary to sustain Special Agents, Intelligence Analysts, and critical enabling personnel.
+The FBI also ensures that funding decisions are designed to promote capabilities and strategies that are sufficiently agile to meet ongoing, emerging, and unknown national security, cyber, and criminal threats.
 In addition to operational funding, the FBI requires a robust physical and IT infrastructure that meets the needs of the workforce of the future, as well as a threat environment that is increasingly impacted by the digital revolution.
-In FY 2021, the FBI continued to invest in future operational capacity through its 21st Century Facilities Plan.
+In FY 2022, the FBI continued to invest in and seek resources for future operational capacity through its 21st Century Facilities Plan.
+This plan focuses on ensuring the FBI workforce has access to modern facilities with the space, technical bandwidth, and power necessary to achieve the organization's current and future law enforcement and intelligence missions.